 Should a glycosuria test be performed on an empty stomach or after eating?

-The glycosuria test must be performed on an empty stomach.
-In fact, by performing lthe test after eating, it will be distorted by the quantity of carbohydrates assimilated after a meal.
+The glycosuria test should be performed on an empty stomach.
+If you perform the test after eating, it will be distorted by the quantity of carbohydrates assimilated after a meal.

 A normal glucose threshold is below 15 mg/dl.
-Above this, gestational diabetes may be present.
+Above this level, gestational diabetes may be present.